 NB: alternatively, you could just knead the Gorgonzola and pear gently into each piece of dough, bringing the dough together to place straight into the bannetons.
 However, the dough can get very sticky and hard to handle this way.

-(6) Cover with clingfilm or place inside a large plastic bag and leave to rise at room temperature until well risen – the dough should just rise abiyut half its original volume.
-This can take between 4 hours and half a day, depending on the room temperature.
-About an hour before the dough has risen enough, preheat the oven to its highest temperature and place thick baking trays or baking stones on the shelves to heat up (the loaves will be turned out onto these).
-Place a solid roasting pan on the bottom of the oven.
+(8) Pre-heat the oven to its highest temperature and place thick baking trays or griddle pans on the shelves to heat up (the loaves will be turned out onto these).
+Place a solid roasting pan on the bottom of the oven (for creating steam).

-(7) When you are ready to bake, remove the very hot baking trays/stones from the oven and turn the dough out of the bannetons and straight onto these.
-Working quickly, make slashes a little way into the dough with a sharp blade.
+(7) When you are ready to bake, remove the very hot baking trays from the oven and turn the dough out of the bannetons and straight onto these.
+Working fairly quickly, make slashes a little way into the dough with a sharp blade.

-(8) Pour cold water into the roasting pan to create a lot of steam and then put the dough into the oven, fairly high up.
+(8) Pour cold water or a couple of handfuls of ice into the roasting pan to create a lot of steam and then put the dough into the oven, fairly high up.
 Bake for about 10 minutes at this highest temperture.
-Turn the temperature down to 220°C (fan) and bake for a further 30-40 minutes.
+Turn the temperature down to 200°C (fan) and bake for a further 30-40 minutes.
 The loaves are ready if they sounds hollow when you knock the base of the loaves.
 Cool before cutting and eating.

 For mini loaves: